trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide/metta-port-highlevel-guide.md

 stuck, they can formulate requests of help to MOSES and take advantage of it.

-There are many ways such cognitive synergy could be realized, I will describe some that I like (or that at least I understand), but ultimately how to do that well, i.e. producing synergy as opposed to interference, is an open question.
+There are certainly many ways such cognitive synergy could be realized, I will describe some that I like (or that at least I understand), but ultimately how to do that well, i.e. producing synergy as opposed to interference, is an open question.

 There is also another form of synergy, perhaps just as important, the synergy between MOSES and users.
 This could for instance be realized